 Ever felt impatient or frustrated with healthcare support?
 Unless you’re a bot, you’ll probably agree that, all too often, the patient experience is, well, more of an impatient one we’d rather do without.
 Thankfully, times are a-changing.
-Digital transformation in the healthcare sector is no longer on life support.
+Digital transformation in the ehealth sector is no longer on life support.

 The COVID-19 outbreak gave the sector a much-needed push, thrusting healthcare innovation forward by several years.
 While telemedicine was a novel concept in 2019, it’s now the norm.